James Potts

 • Money laundering and compliance reviews of leading casinos.

-James is ranked as a Tier 1 junior for Financial Services Regulation by Legal 500, which describes him as “absolutely first-rate” and “very intelligent and personable, and has a great manner with solicitors and clients alike.
+James is ranked as a Tier 1 junior for Financial Services Regulation by Legal 500, which describes him as “absolutely first-rate”, “very knowledgeable about financial services regulation”, and “very intelligent and personable, and has a great manner with solicitors and clients alike.
 An unflappable junior who provides serene, sensible advice in a crisis”.

 James acts in relation to investigations and regulatory action involving the FCA, PRA, London Stock Exchange and overseas regulators and exchanges, including RDC and Upper Tribunal proceedings.
-He advises on all aspects of FCA and PRA regulation, including cryptoassets, e-money, anti-money laundering, prospectus and listing rules, capital adequacy, safeguarding client money, financial promotions, and consumer credit.
-He also has a good understanding of Sharia finance regulatory issues.
+He advises on all aspects of FCA and PRA regulation, including cryptoassets, e-money, anti-money laundering, prospectus and listing rules, capital adequacy, safeguarding client money, financial promotions, consumer credit, and complaints to the Financial Ombudsman Service.
+He also has a good understanding of Islamic finance regulatory issues.

 Cases of note include: